NareshKumar241205/LLM-powered-Book-Recommendation-System/README.md

-# LLM-powered-Book-Recommendation-System

-An intelligent book recommendation system powered by Large Language Models (LLMs) and Hugging Face sentence embeddings.
-Users can input a natural language query, select a genre and emotional tone, and get a personalized list of recommended books with thumbnails, titles, and descriptions.
+# 📚 Semantic Book Recommender

+This project is a **learning-based implementation** aimed at exploring the integration of **Large Language Models (LLMs)**, **semantic similarity search**, and **emotion-aware filtering**.
+It uses modern AI tools such as **LangChain**, **Hugging Face Sentence Transformers**, and **Gradio** to build an intelligent book recommendation system.

+Users can enter a natural language query describing the kind of book they are interested in, and the system recommends titles based on semantic relevance, genre, and emotional tone.
+The goal of this project was to **gain hands-on experience** with vector databases, embeddings, and interactive user interfaces — key components in building real-world AI-powered applications.

 ---